10zane10/blist/README.md

 A blist playlist is simply a file containing a list of the songs you want to play.

-Assuming the following is in the file playlist located somewhere in the playlist directory...
+Assuming the following is in a file named 'playlist' located somewhere in the playlist directory...

 ```